epsi-rns/epsi-rns.github.io/_posts/desktop/2017/2017-06-06-herbstlustwm-tag-status-php.markdown

 ### Testing The Output

 Consider this code <code class="code-file">02-testoutput.php</code>.
-The script using pipe as feed to lemonbar.
+The script is using pipe as feed to lemonbar.

 We append <code>-p</code> parameter to make the panel persistent.